 Popular Indoor Plants.

-Fiddle Leaf Fig: I am the new proud owner of a bambino Fiddle Leaf Fig and am excited to nurture it until it reaches the ceiling!
+Fiddle Leaf Fig: I am the new proud owner of a baby Fiddle Leaf Fig and am excited to nurture it until it reaches the ceiling!
 These plants are the ‘it’ plant of the decorating world and have soared in popularity lately.
 With waif-like trunks and large leafy heads, its easy to see why!

 Rubber Plant: Rubber plants have been around for a long time and may seem a bit dated but can be jazzed up with unique pots.
 Also, they are great at staying alive!
 They are also in the same Ficus or Fig family as the Fiddle Leaf.